dotnet-presentations/aspnetcore-for-beginners/Tutorial/3-Update Pages/update.md

     public decimal Price { get; set; }
 }
 ```

-- run the app to see the update `dotnet run`
+* Run the app to see the updated page using the `dotnet run` command.

 ![](images/NewPage.PNG)

 **NEXT TUTORIAL** :[Adding search](../4-Add%20Search/SearchPage.md)